Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Self-employed or have a complicated financial situation?
 Resimac may be able to help with a home loan to suit your circumstances.

 While only being in the New Zealand market for approximately eight years, Resimac is helping Kiwis with competitive mortgage solutions.
-This organisation is recognised as a non-bank lender and its main focus is providing loans for people that have had issues with mainstream mortgage lenders.
+This organisation is recognised as a non-bank lender and its primary focus is providing loans for people that have had issues with mainstream mortgage lenders.

-Resimac (formerly known as RESIMAC Direct) understands that not everyone fits the normal lending criteria mould set out by most loan providers.
+Resimac understands that not everyone fits the normal lending criteria mould set out by most loan providers.
 It welcomes customers who have bad credit, a history of not meeting repayments or who have other debt to think about.
 Those that are self-employed or have been bankrupt can also apply, so this is a lender to consider if you fall into one of these categories and have been turned away by retail banks.

 - Standard floating home loans.
-If you’re hoping to pay your loan off sooner, a Standard floating home loan of up to $1.5 million allows you to make extra repayments whenever you want.
+If you’re hoping to repay your loan sooner, a Standard floating home loan of up to $1.5 million allows you to make extra repayments whenever you want.
 You can borrow up to 80% of the property value and pay no ongoing fees.